Yossioren/AttacksonImplementationsCourseBook/chapters/05_Low_Data_Complexity_Power_EM_2.md

     %   A matrix of size |'input_data'| x 9 x 4 x 9 (for encryption), or
     %                    |'input_data'| x 9 x 4 x 18 (for decryption),
     %       where mixcolumn_leak(line, subround, col, :) is the list of
-    %       intermediate valutes generated by the 8-bit MC operation on the
+    %       intermediate values generated by the 8-bit MC operation on the
     %       [col] columns of line [line] in the input data during
-    %       subroun [subround]
+    %       subround [subround]
     % EXAMPLE:
     %
     % result = aes_crypt([1:16; 17:32], 1:16, 1)